LMFDB/lmfdb/Development.md

 Testing
 -------

-The project uses unittests.

-- Any contribution to the master LMFDB branch must pass all the tests

-  from the lmfdb folder:
+- Any contribution to the master LMFDB branch must *pass all the tests*.
+From the lmfdb folder:
   ```
   ./test.sh
   ```